Knowledge base

 To modify these special folders:

-- Click here to access the web app Mail Infomaniak (online service) mail.infomaniak.com).
+- Click here to access the Mail Infomaniak web app (online service mail.infomaniak.com).

-- Click on the icon Parameters Top right.
+- Click on the Settings icon at the top right.

-- Check or select the relevant email address from the drop-down menu in the left side menu.
+- Check or select the email address in question from the dropdown menu on the left sidebar.

 - Click on Folders:

-Access from Service Mail
+Access from the Mail Service

-To access this option from a Mail Service:
+To access this option from a Mail service:

-- Click here in order to access the management of your product on the Manager Infomaniak (Need help?).
+- Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click directly on the nameallocated to the product concerned.
+- Click directly on the name assigned to the relevant product.

 - Click on the email address concerned in the table that appears.

-- Click on the tab Folders:
+- Click on the Folders tab:

-Configure special folders
+Configure the special folders

 … Mozilla Thunderbird